The Three Stigmata of Palmer Eldritch

 It Started as a Blog about Books

-I have gradually come to understand, though, that possessions are a burden.
+I was coming to understand that possessions are a burden.
 I began feeling that my masses of books were no longer a comfort.
 Instead, they chafed at me.
-About a year ago, as I prepared to change houses, I knew that some or all of them would have to go.
-In the event, I chose to retain just a few and I sold or gave away the rest.
-The intention of this blog is to examine the books that remain with an eye toward explaining–if possible!–why it is that these particular volumes are still here.
-A list of them is shown at the end of this post.
+In 2017, as I prepared to change houses, I knew that some or all of them would have to go.
+In the event, I chose to retain just a very few.
+I sold or gave away the rest.

 1. Zane Grey Riders of the Purple Sage